agupta88ccs/Robot-Arm/README.md

 - Button($1.00-3.00)

 ### Scope
 This project will be difficult. the hard part will probably be the code because it willl be hard to get the servos to work together in order to make a vertical line.
 The design and solidworks part will also be difficult to be able to connect the servos together.
+We think that getting all the angles or coordinates perfect will be the hardest part because to do this we will have to have the servos work together perfectly.

 ### Schedule
 | Date          | Asha          | Harrison      |